robocomp/robocomp/doc/code-examples/getting-started/c++/mmoving-robot-in-square-and-circle-c++.md

 Now that you have understood and executed the bot to move in square.
 We can modify the same code and make the bot to move in circle.

-For this, Change the parameters of the setSpeedBase to
+For this, change the parameters of the setSpeedBase to

 	differentialrobot_proxy->setSpeedBase(10, 0.4);
   	usleep(1000000);